rileymiller/csci102-git-demo/README.md

 ```

 If you navigate to your repository, you will now see `fibonacci.py` in the file list view, if you click on it you will see the code that you just wrote on your personal machine.

+WHOO!!
+You just added your first file to your first git repository.
+You can now follow these steps whenever you'd like to implement version control on a school or personal project!!! 🎸🤘